 Associate Professor and Board Certified Clinical Neuropsychologist, School of Psychology

 Dr. LoGalbo is a Board Certified Clinical Neuropsychologist specializing in assessment and treatment of patients with traumatic brain injuries and concussions, and memory disorders, Alzheimer's disease, or other neurodegenerative diseases or dementias.
-He has expertise in comprehensive assessment of neurocognitive functioning and is passionate about assisting patients with the process of recovery, emotional adjustment, and acceptance to their new state of "normal" following development of these injuries and illnesses.
-He also has proficiency in treating patients with other neurological conditions as well, including brain tumors, stroke, multiple sclerosis and epilepsy.
+He has expertise in comprehensive assessment of neurocognitive functioning and is passionate about assisting patients and their families with the process of recovery, emotional adjustment, and acceptance to their new state of "normal" following development of these injuries and illnesses.
+He also has proficiency in treating patients with a variety of other neurological conditions as well, including brain tumors, stroke, multiple sclerosis and epilepsy.